 Creamy White Bean Dip

 Roasting garlic may be an extra step, but it’s so worth it.
-(Plus it’s the hero ingredient that really sets this bean dip apart.)
-We love it slathered on toast, but it would be perfect for crudités or dolloped on a grain bowl.
+(Plus, it’s the hero ingredient that really sets this bean dip apart.)
+We love this slathered on toast, but it would be perfect for crudités or dolloped on a grain bowl.

-1 head of garlic, unpeeled to roast or 1 large clove raw garlic, peeled
+1 head garlic, unpeeled to roast, or 1 large clove raw garlic, peeled

 2 cups cooked white beans, such as cannellini or Great Northern, drained and rinsed, if canned